In a recent study published in BMC Psychiatry, researchers evaluated the relationship between insomnia and suicide in individuals over 15 years old.

 Insomnia is a risk factor for suicide attempts

 The study found that insomnia is a risk factor for suicide attempts, after considering other factors such as alcohol dependence, mental illness, and drug dependence.
 This is a first-of-its-kind retrospective study using clinical diagnoses and population-based data for determining connections between suicide and insomnia.

 The study further found that when insomnia and mental disorders both occur in the population, the risk of suicide attempts increased 18-fold.
 The risk also increased by 1.5-fold in patients who had mental disorders with drug dependence.

-In a 1995 study on suicide risk in people with substance abuse and depression, the authors stated that there is a 470.2 fold increase in chances of committing suicide.
-This more recent study found that in people with depression and substance abuse, there is a 22.7 fold chance of suicide attempts, which is certainly much lower than the numbers predicted by the past study.
+In a 1995 study on suicide risk in people with substance abuse and depression, the authors stated that there is a 470.2-fold increase in the chances of committing suicide.
+This more recent study found that in people with depression and substance abuse, there is a 22.7-fold chance of suicide attempts, which is certainly much lower than the numbers predicted by the past study.
 This discrepancy could be on account of cultural variables, population, and social groups.
 Females and individuals between 25-44 years of age were seen to be higher risk groups, according to the study.

 Overall, the study found that insomnia is an important risk factor for suicide attempts.
 A low income, drug dependence, and mental disorders are also risk factors for attempting suicide.
 Females and individuals between the ages of 25-44 years may be at higher risk.
 The risk of attempting suicide is also high in those with a low income, insomnia, and mental disorders.
 The authors emphasize that clinicians could avert potential loss of life by paying attention to the income levels and mental health status of patients with insomnia.